 - We charge 15% of the total order

 - How much does it cost per vehicle, per employee, per hour?

 - Add a PITA charge=pain in the (you know what!) for holidays, inconvenient locations & overall hassle-factors

 People expect to pay for delivery & installation (or set-up).

 A delivery fee is different from a design fee.

-Delivery fee pays for your vehicles, labor, time spent waiting….
+Delivery fee pays for your vehicles, labor on site, time spent waiting.

 I used to be really nervous to increase my delivery fee.
 It took me years to realize what I needed to take into account to make it worth my while to deliver.

 Click below to watch: Price Talk Live!
 A replay from my Facebook group On Delivery & Set-up Fees!

 In this video I’m fresh off the heels of a Chapel Designer Workshop where I taught at Hope Flower Farm in May.
 Going to live workshops is invigorating and can leave me vibing for weeks.
 Connecting with people who share our passion is an amazing gift.